stephen-rowan/nft-dao-genesis/meetings/7th-april-2021-nft-dao-general-meeting.md

 > Working with mutual-knowledge on such cross-chain solutions takes us into the realm of a bigger eco-system play for NFT-DAO.

-### Plutus Smart Contract functionality in July 2021 - [46.09](https://youtu.be/wnVupMQtjp4?t=2769) - **Stephen Rowan**, **Rich Kopcho**
+### Plutus Smart Contract functionality in July 2021 - [46.09](https://youtu.be/wnVupMQtjp4?t=2769) - **Rich Kopcho**

 > Shortly after Plutus is Live mutual-knowledge will have Smart Contracts ready for us. - **Rich Kopcho**

 > In preparation, we can start writing our contracts well ahead of time by using mutual-knowledge's Glow.
 People in our Development HOLON are getting into the Plutus Pioneer Programme to provide a Haskell focus as well.
 The long-term vision for us is to be as interoperable as possible - to provide a generic, cross platform NFT-DAO that is not specific to Cardano.
 One of the prime reasons to reach out to other chains is recruitment of legacy blockchain talent.
-Bring them in.
+Bring them in. - **Rich Kopcho**